laminas-api-tools/documentation/intro/getting-started.md

 Getting Started
 ===============

-Now that you have installed Apigility, it's time to visit it.
+Now that you have installed Laminas API Tools, it's time to visit it.

 Assumptions
 -----------